Education in France: Governance

-At the primary and secondary levels, the curriculum is the same for all French students in any given grade, which includes public, semi-public and subsidised institutions.
+At the primary and secondary levels, the curriculum is the same for all French students in any given year of education, which includes public, semi-public and subsidised institutions.
 However, there exist specialised sections and a variety of options that students can choose.
 The reference for all French educators is the Bulletin officiel de l'éducation nationale, de l'enseignement supérieur et de la recherche (B.O.), which lists all current programmes and teaching directives.
 It is amended multiple times each year.

 Since 2021, schooling is mandatory and families may only provide teaching outside of a school in exceptional circumstances: